SanDiegoCodeSchool/lti-node-example/README.md

 ```
 npm install
 ```
+## WARNING:
+DO not perform an npm start until prompted to do so in step 6.
+If you do, you will need to clear your database.

 You will also need MongoDB and localtunnel installed.
 Instructions to install MongoDB can be found here:

 * MacOS - use homebrew: https://docs.mongodb.com/master/tutorial/install-mongodb-on-os-x/
 * Windows - use the installer from here: https://docs.mongodb.com/master/tutorial/install-mongodb-on-windows/

+NOTE: have MongoDB up and running before you continue!

 Install localtunnel by running:
 ```